Types of Benefits

 It is important to note, that these payments are tax-free.Section 35 Benefits - Known as Temporary Partial Disability Payments

 If your injury renders you unable to work your former job, but you are able to perform work of a different nature, you could be entitled to benefits under Section 35, also known as partial disability.
+Section 35 benefits are available for up to 5 years.

 The rate under this section depends on a number of factors.
 However, the most you can receive under Section 35, known as max-partial, is 75% of your rate under Section 34.